badger-99/workspace-reservation-back-end/README.md

 The **Workspace** app is a fullstack project that allows coworking space owners to manage their space and users to book a rooms.
 It is a Ruby on Rails app with a PostgreSQL database for the backend and Rails/Redux for the frontend.

+This repository contains the backend part of the project.
+The frontend part can be found [here](https://github.com/Zilola-Nazarova/workspace-reservation-front-end)

 ### Demo
 [Link coming soon](#)